kwebio/kweb-core/docs/src/intro.md

 ## Features

-* End-to-end Kotlin - Write your entire web site or user interface in Kotlin, without needing to communicate between a browser and server.
+* End-to-end Kotlin - Write your entire web site or user interface in Kotlin, Kweb takes care of browser-server communication
 * Real-time synchronization of your back-end data with your web page - Kweb takes care of all the plumbing for you.
 * Server-side HTML rendering with hydration - Kweb can render your HTML on the server before sending it to the browser, so the browser doesn't have to do any rendering.
 * Efficient instruction preloading - Kweb can avoid unnecessary server communication by preloading instructions.